Himanshushiwane/STUDENT-GRADE-CALCULATOR/README.md

-# Student Grade Calculator (Java)
+# Student Grade Calculator

-A simple Java program to calculate total marks, average, and grade of a student.
+This is a Java-based application that calculates student grades based on marks entered by the user.

 ## Features
-- Input marks for multiple subjects
+- Takes input for multiple subjects
-- Calculates total and average
+- Calculates total and average marks
-- Assigns grade based on average
+- Assigns grades based on performance

-## Grade Criteria
+## Technologies Used
-- A+ : 90 and above
-- A  : 80 - 89
-- B  : 70 - 79
-- C  : 60 - 69
-- D  : 50 - 59
-- F  : Below 50
+- Java
+- OOP concepts

 ## How to Run

-1. Compile:
+1. Compile the program:
-   javac StudentGradeCalculator.java
+   javac Main.java

-2. Run:
+2. Run the program:
-   java StudentGradeCalculator
+   java Main

+## Author
+Himanshu Shiwane